-Yes they will.
-You can create any kind of light you want.
-Your camera settings, light modifiers and the placement of the light(s) will help you achieve the style of lighting you want.
+With artificial lighting, you can create any type of light you want, including a natural look.
+Your camera settings, light modifiers and the placement of the light(s) will help you achieve the mood you’re going for.

-Can you tell which image below was shot with natural light vs. artificial light?
+Can you tell which tomato image below was shot with natural light vs. artificial light?

 1. USE LIGHT MODIFIERS

 Light modifiers are soft boxes, umbrellas, diffusion papers and grids.
 Having a variety to work with will allow you to manipulate and shape the lighting style that you want.

 Think of your light as your window.
 You can move your light anywhere you need it to be, whereas with natural light, you can’t move your window.